-- 5.1 University Centre Colchester will normally require an interview/audition to assess an applicant's suitability to undertake a course. - 5.2 The UCC Academic Services office is responsible for inviting selected applicants for interview/audition.
-Wherever possible, a range of dates will be offered to an applicant to give them the opportunity to choose when they have their interview/audition but this may not always be possible.
-Upon invitation, the following information will be sent to the interviewee: - date, duration, and location of the interview/audition; - an interview/audition information sheet providing information on the format of the interview and advice on how to prepare; - if necessary, a request for any information needed from the applicant either before they arrive or to bring with them on the day (essay/written work, qualifications, ID, audition piece); - details of any online assessments required prior to interview, including a web link to the assessment and unique log-in details; - details of where to report and a phone number in case of emergencies on the day; - travel information. - 5.3 In the interests of equity, all selection interviews for a particular course are structured in a consistent manner, following an agreed format.
+- 5.1 University Centre Colchester will normally require an interview to assess an applicant's suitability to undertake a course. - 5.2 The UCC Academic Services office is responsible for inviting selected applicants for interview/audition.
+Upon invitation, the following information will be sent to the interviewee: - date, duration, and location of the interview; - an interview information sheet providing information on the format of the interview and advice on how to prepare; - if necessary, a request for any information needed from the applicant either before they arrive or to bring with them on the day (essay/written work, qualifications, ID); - details of any online assessments required prior to interview, including a web link to the assessment and unique log-in details; - details of where to report and a phone number in case of emergencies on the day; - travel information. - 5.3 In the interests of fairness, all selection interviews for a particular course are structured in a consistent manner, following an agreed format.
 There may be the need to ask questions that do not influence the outcome of the interview (e.g. placements, module choices).
 A clear distinction is made between the two, and the interviewer should indicate when this is the case.
 A decision sheet will be completed for each interview/audition.
-At the end of an interview/audition or Interview Day, the applicant will be given an indication of when they will hear the outcome (but they must not be given the decision in the interview). - 5.4 In certain circumstances, an interview/audition will be conducted online via Zoom.
-In such cases, every effort must be made to recreate the length and format of the interview to mirror an interview conducted in person.

-5.5 University Centre Colchester reserves the right to make academic and nonacademic judgements outside of the published guidelines in complex and exceptional cases, but the reasons must be documented and relate to an applicants potential suitability to study.
+At the end of an interview the applicant will be given an indication of when they will hear the outcome. - 5.4 In certain circumstances, an interview will be conducted remotely.
+In such cases, every effort must be made to recreate the length and format of the interview to mirror an interview conducted in person. - 5.5 University Centre Colchester reserves the right to make academic and nonacademic judgements outside of the published guidelines in complex and exceptional cases, but the reasons must be documented and relate to an applicant's potential suitability to study.